MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-deploy-web-service-publish-manage-in-r.md

 ### Versioning

 Every time a web service is published, a version is assigned to the web service.
 Versioning enables users to better manage the release of their web services.
-Versions help those consuming your service easily identify it.
+Versions help the users consuming your service to easily identify it.

-At publish time, you can specify an alphanumeric string that is meaningful to those who consume the service in your organization.
+At publish time, you can specify an alphanumeric string that is meaningful to the users who consume the service in your organization.
 For example, you could use '2.0', 'v1.0.0', 'v1.0.0-alpha', or 'test-1'.
 Meaningful versions are helpful when you intend to share services with others.
 We highly a **consistent and meaningful versioning convention** across your organization or team such as [semantic versioning](http://semver.org/).

-If you do not specify a version, a globally unique identifier (GUID) is automatically assigned by R Server as a unique reference number for that  service.
-These GUID version numbers are harder to remember for those consuming your services and are therefore less desirable.
+If you do not specify a version, a globally unique identifier (GUID) is automatically assigned by R Server.
+These GUID version numbers are harder to remember by the users consuming your services and are therefore less desirable.

 <a name="publishService"></a>